EmileTrotignon/blog/monad.md

 ...
 ```

-If you replace every `let*` by a `let+`/`map`, it will return you an `'a t t`
+If you replace every `let*`/`bind` by a `let+`/`map`, it will return you an `'a
-instead of an `'a t`, that is a command line argument that returns a command
+t t` instead of an `'a t`, that is a command line argument that returns a
-line argument that returns an `'a`, and there is no way to run that in Cmdliner,
+command line argument that returns an `'a`, and there is no way to run that in
-for the reason of such interfaces being indesirable.
+Cmdliner, for the reason of such command-line interfaces being indesirable.

 ## Conclusion